 For Drs.
 Ali and Tamir Mosharrafa, their plastic surgery center is mor than just a business It is their "home" where they welcome every patient into the "Mosharrafa Family" and provide care that truly reflects that, and a means to give back to the community. ...
 To Read More for the Dr.s Mosharrafa in the People to Watch 2017 edition of So Scottsdale!
 Click Here

-Phoenix, Scottsdale, Paradise Valley, and surrounding Arizona areas
+Phoenix, Scottsdale, Paradise Valley and Nearby Areas of Arizona

 Mosharrafa Plastic Surgery has been recognized by Sophisticated Living for our contributions to giving back to the community through our non-profit organization, Beauty for Good.
 Beauty for Good's purpose is to donate a portion of our cosmetic surgey fees to help support several local charities.

 "Beauty for Good also brings awareness of these community needs to their patients, many of whom give generiously on their own.
 Cosmetic Surgery is a beautiful thing when it improves the life of one person.
 What an even greater experience it is when it improves the lives of many."

 You can click here toread the full Sophisticated Living article.

 “Prime cuts: The vanity of social media is fueling business for plastic surgeons”- Angela Gonzales, Phoenix Business Journal

 It is no question that social media sites, especially Facebook, have taken over the Internet.
 What started as an online platform to connect with friends, now acts as place of self-reflection.
 With more “selfies” of people circulating the Internet than ever before, Facebook has easily become a driving force of patients setting up plastic surgery consultations.